US Health Insurance – Troubleshoot and Compare Notes

 For more mutual help on these topics and many others, join the HP Alumni Association.
 You are eligible to join if you were formerly a regular, direct employee of Hewlett-Packard, HP Inc, or Hewlett Packard Enterprise– or have a defined retirement or termination date.
 Thanks to the HPAA's Supporting Members, there is no charge to join the HP Alumni Association.

 The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP, HP Inc, and Hewlett Packard Enterprise employees – and current employees in the process of leaving.
-Operated by former employees who volunteer their time; not officially endorsed or supported.
+Operated by former employees who volunteer their time; not endorsed or supported by HPI or HPE.